dvfrancis/older-and-wider/README.md

 There are several references scattered across the site which refer back to items that are regularly mentioned, or discussed, on the podcast:

 - Older and Wider Listeners are called OWLs.
+- Anyone listening to the podcast is regarded as "part of the gang", or a "gang member".
 - Snore Law is invoked by either Jenny or Judith when they feel the conversation has got too boring; this is usually accompanied by a loud snoring noise.
 - Jenny and Judith both love coleslaw, and it is mentioned frequently.
-- Anyone listening to the podcast is regarded as "part of the gang", or a "gang member".
-- When people contact the podcast, the Jenny and Judith insist that people include their age with fractions; for example, "This email is from Sarah who is 59 and three quarters" (this is why the age field on the contact form is a text input).
+- When people contact the podcast, Jenny and Judith insist that people include their age with fractions; for example, "This email is from Sarah who is 59 and three quarters" (this is why the age field on the contact form is a text input).
 - Jenny and Judith have stated that a Breton top is the de facto uniform of an OWL.
 - Jenny and Judith regularly refer to the podcast Instagram page as the "message board".
 - There are a couple of regular podcast features: